 We will adopt a recently introduced information geometric approach to clustering densities (Carter et al., 2009).
 The set of motif spatial distribution densities $\{P(X_i)\}{i=1}^m$ can be treated as a statistical manifold defined on the same space of probability distributions.
 Each density can be viewed as a point on this manifold and the difference between two densities is measured by the geodesic distance defined as the length of the shortest curve connecting two points.
 This geodesic distance must be estimated as the geometry of the space is assumed to be unknown.
-There are many non-parametric estimation methods that approximate the geodesic distance including Hellinger distance, Renyi- $\alpha$ entropy, and Kullback-Leibler (KL) divergence.
+There are many non-parametric estimation methods that approximate the geodesic distance including Hellinger distance, Renyi- α entropy, and Kullback-Leibler (KL) divergence.
 We choose the latter for its close connection to the mutual information theory (Hero et al., 2002).

-The KL divergence captures the dissimilarity between two spatial distributions, P and where p(k) and q(k) are the occurring frequency of motifs P and Q, respectively, at each basepair position indexed by k.
-As this divergence measure is non-symmetric and does not satisfy triangular inequality, we transform it into a distance metric by symmetricization,
+The KL divergence captures the dissimilarity between two spatial distributions, P and Q, of a pair of motifs by where p(k) and q(k) are the occurring frequency of motifs P and Q, respectively, at each basepair position indexed by k.
+As this divergence measure is non-symmetric and does not satisfy triangular inequality, we transform it into a distance metric by symmetricization, which is both symmetric and non-negative.
+It has been shown that D{KL} approximates the Fisher information metric (Carter et al., 2009) which measures the amount of information contained in the motif-sequence profile with regard to the unknown parameter of each motif spatial distribution.